Get

 Conclusion

 Oregano oil has potentially promising health benefits for humans.
-However, there is limited research on the effectiveness and safety of the oil on dogs.
+However, there is limited research on the effectiveness and safety of oregano oil for dogs.
 It currently has no proven benefits, meaning there is no scientific evidence supporting its safety or effectiveness for treating any canine health issues.

-Use must be with extreme caution and only ever under the instruction of your vet.
+Use must be with extreme caution and only ever under the instruction of a vet.
 Responsible use with proper guidance is important to avoid potentially catastrophic adverse effects.

 Featured Image Credit: Madeleine Steinbach, Shutterstock